 Did you realize how to freeze fresh corn on the cob would be so easy?
-Now, I’m off to the store to buy more corn.
-At $0.25 each, I just can’t beat that price! 😉 Check the corn prices at your local store and get freezing soon.
+Now, I’m off to the store to buy more fresh sweet corn.
+At $0.25 each, I just can’t beat that price!
+Check the corn prices at your local store and start freezing with these great ideas.

 Do you want a delicious corn recipe?
 Try my Grilled Corn on the Cob recipe.

 - Corn on the Cob

 Freeze Uncooked Whole Corn on the Cobs by husking and cleaning the corn on the cob thoroughly.
 Place the corn on the cob in a freezer bag, remove as much air as possible and freeze.

 Freeze Uncooked Corn Kernels by husking and cleaning the corn on the cob thoroughly.
 Cut the corn off the cob and place into a freezer bag, remove as much air as possible and freeze.

 Freeze Cooked Corn on the Cobs by husking and cleaning the corn on the cob thoroughly and then boil them in a large pot of boiling water for 2-3 minutes.
 Remove the corn from the water, place in an large bowl of ice water to cool off the corn.
 Then place the corn on the cob in a freezer bag, remove as much air as possible and freeze.

 How to Cook Frozen Corn on the Cobs:

 Place the frozen corn on the cob directly into the boiling water.

 Cook for 3-5 minutes until the corn is cooked to your preference.